 -Blue Key Society

-: I am a tour guide at the Homewood Campus.
-If you want to make it to one of my tours, I give one every Friday at 2pm!
+: I am an executive board member of the tour guides at the Homewood Campus.
+If you want to make it to one of my tours, I give one every Wednesday at 2pm!

 My freshman year I lived in AMR II-Adams, just down the hall from JHU_Erica.
 It was such a blast living there, everyone was very social and welcoming.
 My roommate was from Thailand and we got along really well.
 I loved it there!

-This year, my sophomore year, I am living in McCoy with two of my closest friends.
-It is going to be a great year.
+My sophomore year, I am lived in McCoy with two of my closest friends (including JHU_Joseph).